Thibstars/spring-profile-utils/README.md

 Utilities enabling programmatic checks on Spring profiles.

+## Usage
+This library introduces the `SpringProfileUtils` class which comes with utility methods on Spring profiles such as `ìsProfileActive` and `areProfilesActive`.

 ## Installation
 Import this library into your project via maven using the following snippets in your `pom.xml`: